Morning routines are primers to start off with a BANG that lasts throughout the day. Good days get capped with a night routine to bring you back down.

 The beginner’s morning routine

 The video above teaches you how to do the Wim Hof breathing method.
 You can learn in five minutes.
-Determine if the method is safe for you to do so on your own.

 The guided video starts by doing 30 reps.
 You may need to adjust this number down if you are new to breathwork.
 If you really want to, for the sake of momentum, you can start by just doing one rep. Advanced users can do higher reps for more challenge & impact.

 The complexity is low while the benefits are high.
 This is one of the most accessible ways to control your body, mind, and spirit.
+And no one can take it away from you.
+Breath doesn’t break until you’re dead.
+Your breath can never be separated from you.

 If you breathe the Wim Hof method you will have a morning routine like 80% of the high-performers in Tools of Titans.